Adonis Gay Holiday

 Our centrally located luxury hotel is a great base to walk and explore the waterfront and the main core of the city.

-Known as the ‘City of Sails’, Auckland extends over a narrow isthmus of land between the Pacific Ocean the Tasman Sea, that includes 49 dormant volcanoes.
-This cosmopolitan city has a population of around 1.4 million.
+Known as the 'City of Sails', Auckland extends over a narrow isthmus of land between the Pacific Ocean the Tasman Sea, that includes 49 dormant volcanoes.
+This cosmopolitan city has a population of around 1.5 million.
 And the city’s subtropical climate, lush vegetation and easy access to the coast and outdoor activities consistently earns it a place in the top five rankings in international lifestyle surveys.
+A melting pot of 190 different ethnicities, Auckland is the world’s biggest Polynesian urban population.
+This diversity is reflected in the lively arts and culture scene, a wide range of food and craft markets, and outstanding restaurants.
+The dozens of islands of the Hauraki Gulf form a distinctive aspect of the Auckland landscape and provide a magnet for those who sail, fishing enthusiasts and hikers.

 Day 2 - Waiheke Island